I’m something of a gear snob.

 - Use a transformer to do the heavy lifting.

 - Generally more durable and less prone to failure.
+There is just less to go wrong.

 Active DI Boxes